ozten/TLD.js/README.md

 able to easily share your work on an affordable .js domain.

 # Kickstarter
 The kickstart project is to raise the funds to apply for buying the .js top level domain.
-An application is $180,000, plus $5000 as a deposit, plus an unknown amount for application disputes and administrative fees.
+An application is $5,000, with a $180,000 deposit, plus an unknown amount for application disputes and administrative fees.

 We don't have $200,000 lying around, and need your help!